nageshsai1999/final-project/README.md

-2. Start the Apache and MYSQL server and press admin where it takes you to the database server
+2. Start the Apache and MYSQL server and press admin (mysql admin button ) where it takes you to the database server

 3.Create a new database